metayeti/YABS.js/README.md

 ### 6. Batch building

-YABS.js is happy to build in batch mode!
+YABS.js can build in batch mode!
 To do so, create a `build_all.json` (the filename can be anything, but `build.json` is a useful convention and it also provides the comfort of simply be able to type `node yabs.js` or `node build.js` into the command line, and YABS.js will automatically figure out - and prioritize - the `build_all.json` file).
 Into this file, add a single entry named `"batch_build"`.

 You can list all your build instructions files in order you wish to have them built inside this entry: